 Visual merchandising is a highly ultilized platform applied by brands to promote a visual concept to its customers.
 Visual merchandisers are highly sought after, as they develop visual strategies and promote products, services in store and in catalogs, to excite and engage.
 This first point of contact is also known as silent selling.

 Too often reduced to window dressing, visual merchandising is a much more complex function of retail as it entails not only props or external decor in general but also interior architecture.
 The specific path that we follow within a store without even realizing it, the light intensity that varies according to the day or the impulse buying products strategically placed right next to the cashier are as many elements that participate to the achievement of the visual merchandiser’s ultimate goal: maximize the sales volume per available retailing square meter.

-As part of its philosophy to provide students that the most up to date and industry relevant academic programs, IFA Paris has crafted a unique Bachelor in Visual Merchandising in collaboration with its Florentine academic partner: Academia Italiana.
+As part of its philosophy to provide students that the most up to date and industry relevant academic programs, IFA Paris has crafted a unique Bachelor in Visual Merchandising in collaboration with its Florentine academic partner: Accademia Italiana.

 The 3 years structuring the course correspond to the 3 levels identified within the Higher Education Framework.
 The course is constructed in compliance with the Bologna Convention principles and grants participants, upon completion, a total of 180 ECTS (60 ECTS per year).
 This program is also certified by FEDE (Fédération Européenne Des Écoles).

 Want more information about this Bachelor program by email?
 Click here → Send me more infos!